ronilaukkarinen/mastodon-bird-ui/README.md

 ![image](https://github.com/ronilaukkarinen/mastodon-bird-ui/assets/1534150/030e7243-5a9d-44ea-8284-4be745b13b83)

-Programmatically everything is accessible as Mastodon, color-wise "Pretty good" (WCAG A-AA).
+Programmatically everything is as accessible as Mastodon, color-wise "Pretty good" (WCAG A-AA).
 Please open [an issue](https://github.com/ronilaukkarinen/mastodon-bird-ui/issues) or a [Mastodon issue](https://github.com/mastodon/mastodon/issues), if you have accessibility concerns.
 Thank you.